Embrace the Good Life

 How do we explain this human desire, this inner drive to do better, to love others, to enjoy life?
 On a material level, we are motivated to increase our wealth and assets, and on an emotional level, we wish to live happy, rewarding lives.
 But what is the source of this desire that impels us to do good, to improve, to search for truth, to appreciate beauty?
 Can any material thing, force, or energy explain our love for one another, our desire to help others, our feelings of compassion?

 Psychologists, sociologists, and anthropologists try to explain why we have these kinds of motivations and desires.
-In the past, they invariably looked for Darwinian explanations of survival and evolution, usually expressed in terms of beneficial social or biological functions, as if all behavior and social phenomena could be reduced to material needs or functions.
+In the past, they invariably looked for Darwinian explanations of survival and evolution, usually expressed in terms of beneficial social or biological functions, as if all behavior and social phenomena can be reduced to material needs or functions.

 But academic explanations will always fall short as long as scholars refuse to admit, or at least account for, one very real truth—that the diverse scope of human experience far exceeds the material level of existence—that it actually touches on a very real superconscious and spiritual dimension.
-And, indeed, this notion is gaining wider recognition among researchers.
+And indeed, this notion is gaining wider recognition among researchers.

 Benefits of a Spiritual Life